marie-jocelynne/Playlist-Vibe-Sorter-MJK/README.md

-# Playlist Vibe Sorter by Marie-Jocelynne Kasiama for CISC 121 (Vizualization) ⋆˚꩜｡
+# Playlist Vibe Sorter by Marie-Jocelynne Kasiama - CISC 121 (Vizualization) ⋆˚꩜｡

 ## Chosen Problem ﹒☆﹒
 I created a playlist sorter that organizes songs based on their energy level.
 The user can choose the sorting order (low to high or high to low) using a dropdown menu, making the app interactive.
 This shows how a sorting algorithm can be applied in a real-life situation like music playlists.